Travel to and from Dornoch

 As part of the Fibre Fest weekend we enjoyed supper at Burghfield House on Friday.
 Apart from enjoying good food this was a chance to meet some of the organisers as well as others who had travelled to Dornoch for this special weekend.
 The hotel is operated by the North Highland College so provides a useful hands on training ground for those heading for a career in hospitality.
 We spent a night there too in a very comfortable room with an excellent breakfast.

-deer on a snowy day in the Scottish highlands Driving through snow showers which blotted out the mountainous scenery, we did see many deer grazing at the roadside.
+one of the many deer in the Scottish highlands Driving through snow showers which blotted out the mountainous scenery, we did see many deer grazing at the roadside.
 They were so well camouflaged it made photographing them difficult.

 It was good to see the sun shining at our next stop, on the west coast, at Kinlochbervie Hotel where we had a room overlooking the harbour.
-Sunshine and clear skies in the morning made a walk on Oldshoremore beach irresistable.
-Oldshoremore beach Tea was enjoyed at the bookshop at Balnakeil Craft Village near Durness.
+Sunshine and clear skies in the morning made a walk on Oldshoremore beach irresistable. the beach at Oldshoremore, north-west Scotland Tea was enjoyed at the bookshop at Balnakeil Craft Village near Durness.
 It was good to buy books without worrying about the weight of getting them home.
 Later I needed another beach stop east of Durness.

 The camera was forgotten after this so no more photos.